TedSongjh/CSE599-fianl-project/README.md

 ## Approach
 **CRUW dataset annotation format**

 My first attribute to this project is to develope a annotation tool kit for our own dataset annotation format.
 The annotation writer and loader parts of project is done in this summer 2020.
 The development kit is in this repositories [CRUW devkit](https://github.com/yizhou-wang/cruw-devkit).
 Also, I made a annotation visualization tool for the inference
 * To use cruw devkit:

-** 1.Create a new conda environment.
+1. Create a new conda environment.
 ```
 conda create -n cruw-devkit python=3.6
 ```
-** 2.Run setup tool for this devkit.
+2. Run setup tool for this devkit.
 ```
 conda activate cruw-devkit
 pip install -e .
 ```

 * The annotations provided by CRUW dataset include the following:
 ```
 {